rh-messaging/cli-java/cli-activemq-jmx/README.md

 Setting up for JBoss usage with libraries
 ----
-If you're planning to use amqx with JBoss libraries, you have add the appropriate activemq core library in the endorsed directory.
+If you're planning to use amqx with JBoss libraries, you have added the appropriate activemq core library in the endorsed directory.
 To do so, go to the endorsed directory within amqx library dir and run:

 ```